 - Los Angeles Downtown could be quite busy some times so weekends are the best option for street photography

 - If you are driving to Rodeo Dr in Beverly Hills, I would suggest parking a few blocks away on quiet streets and walk

-- Best time to visit Santa Monica or Malibu it is at sunset to take some stunning photos
+- The best time to visit Santa Monica or Malibu is at sunset to take some stunning photos

 The Los Angeles photography journey map